Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 ## TODO

-* `ControlValueAccessor` example: a custom component that could be used as a form control

 * Diff between `ngModelGroup` and `NgForm`/`FormGroup`
   * `NgForm` directive or `FormGroup` directive should be top-level `FormGroup` instance, because they have no `_parent` property